ricardoquesada/bluepad32/docs/getting_started.md

 Bluepad32 supports different platforms, and different microcontrollers.

-Choose the right one depending on your knowledge, devkits and requirements:
+Choose the right one depending on your knowledge, devkit board and requirements:

 === "Arduino"